 make a folder in the model installation folder and give it a unique name (the folder’s name will become the scenario’s name); spaces in the name are not recommended.

-Choose the scenario you want to “base” the new scenario on, and copy the /model/ and /inputs/ directories from the source scenario to the new one
+Choose the scenario you want to “base” the new scenario on, and copy the /model/, /inputs/, outputs/t18 and outputs/t19 directories from the source scenario to the new one

 Copy the build_run.bat file from the base scenario’s main folder to the new one

-Create a new (empty) /outputs/ folder in the new scenario directory.

-You could create a new scenario by copying another scenario’s entire directory and renaming it, but this is not recommended because it would also copy over the old scenario’s outputs.
+You could create a new scenario by copying another scenario’s entire directory and renaming it, then going through and deleting t20+ year output folders, as they will be re-created in the new scenario.

 Scenario-Specific Modifications